 An average of the two team service reception percentages from the complete match.

-The number of successful point winning blocks of AZERBAIJAN compared to BELGIUM.
+The number of successful point winning blocks of BOSNIA & HERZEGOVINA compared to FRANCE.

-AZERBAIJAN number of service aces compared to BELGIUM
+BOSNIA & HERZEGOVINA number of service aces compared to FRANCE

-Errors leading to points of AZERBAIJAN, next to those from BELGIUM
+Errors leading to points of BOSNIA & HERZEGOVINA, next to those from FRANCE